meetbhavsar99/InsightCase/Readme.md

-# InsightCase
+# InsightCase 🔍

-InsightCase is a comprehensive **Case Management Tool** designed to streamline employment services for individuals with disabilities.
-This tool was developed for a business to optimize their workflow and service delivery.
-The project was selected at the **11th CS Demo Day** at the University of Windsor among the top teams and won the project pitch competition among two other teams during the **Internship Project - I** course at the University of Windsor.
+InsightCase is a full-stack **Case Management Web Application** developed for a local business to streamline service delivery and client engagement for individuals with disabilities.
+It integrates Microsoft 365 services to automate workflows, simplify case handling, and boost operational efficiency.

+> 🚀 This is a forked version of a collaborative project.
+I contributed to backend logic enhancements, secure authentication with Microsoft OAuth, UI improvements, and Microsoft Graph API integrations.

+---

+## 🏆 Recognition

+- ✅ **Selected at the 11th CS Demo Day**, University of Windsor
+- 🥇 **Won project pitch competition** during _Internship Project – I_ among 30+ teams

+---

-## Features
+## 🔑 Key Features

+- 🔐 **Authentication & Access Control**
-- **User Authentication:** Microsoft login feature with JWT-based authentication and role-based access control.
+  Microsoft login with JWT-based role access for Admins, Staff, and Clients.

+- ✅ **Task Management**
-- **Task Management:** Integration with Microsoft To-Do for task assignment and tracking.
+  Integrates with Microsoft To-Do for seamless task tracking.

-- **Event Scheduling:** Calendar event management via Microsoft Calendar.
+- 📅 **Event Scheduling**
+  Real-time calendar syncing using Microsoft Calendar.

+- 📬 **Email Integration**
-- **Email Integration:** Communication support through Outlook integration.
+  Communication via Microsoft Outlook APIs.
-- **Workflow Automation:** Simplified and efficient workflows for case management.
-- **Database Management:** Centralized data storage with PostgreSQL.

-## Technologies Used
+- ⚙️ **Workflow Automation**
+  Efficient role-based workflows to handle multi-step case resolution.

+- 🗄️ **Data Centralization**
+  PostgreSQL backend with structured relational models.

+---

+## 🛠️ Tech Stack

 ### Frontend